g13013/git-control/README.md

+# NOTE: git-control is no longer maintained because excellent projects that do the same thing like [nodegit](https://github.com/nodegit/nodegit) exist, and i strongly recommend using them instead.

 # git-control (beta) [![Build Status](https://secure.travis-ci.org/g13013/git-control.png?branch=master)](http://travis-ci.org/g13013/git-control)

 A node module that helps you perform git operations on a repository.
 To start, all operations are build arround [Promises/A](http://wiki.commonjs.org/wiki/Promises/A) promises for asynchronious implementation, but there is a plan to support synchronious commands too.